MasterCard vs. Visa: Which Has Better Concierge Service?

 For American Express, you have this benefit if you have the Platinum Card or the notorious Centurion Card (aka, “The Black Card”).

 For Visas, look for “Signature” printed below the Visa logo.
-Many popular cash back credit cards, including Citi Double Cash, Chase Freedom and U.S. Bank Cash+, offer Visa Signature versions of their cards.
+Many popular cash back credit cards, including Citi Double Cash Card, Chase Freedom and U.S. Bank Cash+, offer Visa Signature versions of their cards.

 If you have used your credit card’s personal concierge service, I’d love to hear your experiences and whether or not they were able to meet your expectations.